ssteele1111/MarsMeltMagneticMineralogy/README.md

 - copy the Archiving directory into your main Perple_X directory
 - copy 'perplex_option_wt.dat' into the working directory (folder containing the Perple_X build output file) and rename it to 'perplex_option.dat'
 - from the main Perple_X install directory, run vertex, and supply the project name (the name of the Perple_X build output file, of the form 'Archiving/[crystallization style]/[QFM_m#]/[COMP]/[COMP]')

+## Non-standard data
+The folder named 'Dep5' in the 03_Data folder contains the partial melting calculations used to determine depleted compositions in Text S2 of the Supplementary Information.
+The folder 04_BData contains the magnetic field data plotted in Figures 5 and S5.
+Magnetic field data are scaled to 1 A/m by default and defined on the mesh np.meshgrid(np.arange(-1250e3,1251e3,50e3),np.arange(-1250e3,1251e3,50e3)) in units of km.